 After some rigorous testing of alternative purification techniques, the final system was developed with two purification stages: the first being a sand and gravel filter followed by a UV-lamp tube treatment.
 The system can be also equipped with a simple solar panel which runs the UV lamp in rural areas without grid electricity.
 The final test results indicated that the produced water was safe to drink and complied with local and World Health Organisation guidelines.

-Our system provides clean and safe potable water from local raw-water sources and purifies water inexpensively, saving the community in Luang Prabang money, as well as reducing significantly the amount of waste and CO2 emissions
+The system provides clean and safe water from local raw-water sources and purifies water inexpensively, saving the community money, as well as reducing significantly the amount of waste and CO2 emissions

 The need for inexpensive and easy-to-operate and maintain water purification systems is huge in rural areas.
 Please click here to read a presentation that provides background information on the development of the water purification system in Luang Prabang.
 A number of videos showing the development of the project are available here.